nathanielks/srdb/README.md

 First Written 2009-05-25 by David Coveney of Interconnect IT Ltd (UK) http://www.davidcoveney.com or http://www.interconnectit.com

+Thanks to moz667 at gmail dot com for his recursive_array_replace posted at uk.php.net which saved me a little time * a perfect sample for me and seems to work in all cases.

 ##License
 USE OF THIS SCRIPT IS ENTIRELY AT YOUR OWN RISK.
 I/We accept no liability from its use.